-Phyllanthus niruri may inhibit Helicobacter pylori (H. pylori), a bacterium linked to Lyme disease and digestive disorders.
+Phyllanthus niruri may inhibit Helicobacter pylori (H. pylori), a bacterium linked to ulcers and digestive disorders.

 Why Helicobacter pylori Is So Hard to Treat

 Helicobacter pylori (H. pylori) is a spiral-shaped bacterium found to cause peptic ulcers, digestive disorders, and, after prolonged exposure, stomach cancer.
 Australian physician Barry Marshall conclusively proved a link between H. pylori and cancer more than two decades ago.

 H. pylori is difficult to eradicate.
 It adheres to the intestinal lining.
 It also uses the urease enzyme, which has a toxic effect on human cells, to generate ammonia to give itself a friendly environment in which to thrive.

 While powerful antibiotics (amoxicillin, tetracycline, and clarithromycin) are often used to treat H. pylori, side effects of the antibiotics plus the bacteria’s increasing resistance pose serious therapeutic problems.

 So what can inhibit Helicobacter pylori?
 As it turns out, the answer is Phyllanthus niruri (also known as Chanca Piedra and Stone Breaker).